Christmas dinner

 Christmas dinner is a meal traditionally eaten at Christmas.
 This meal can take place any time from the evening of Christmas Eve to the evening of Christmas Day itself.
 The meals are often particularly rich and substantial, in the tradition of the Christian feast day celebration, and form a significant part of gatherings held to celebrate the arrival of Christmastide.
 In many cases, there is a ritual element to the meal related to the religious celebration, such as the saying of grace.

-The actual meal consumed varies in different parts of the world with regional cuisines and local traditions.
-In many parts of the world, particularly former British colonies, the meal shares some connection with the English Christmas dinner involving roasted meats and pudding of some description.
-The Christmas pudding and Christmas cake evolved from this tradition.
+The actual meal consumed varies considerably across different parts of the world, reflecting regional cuisines and local traditions.
+In many countries, particularly former British colonies, the meal shares some connection with traditional English Christmas fare, typically featuring roasted meats and various forms of pudding.
+Classic dishes such as Christmas pudding and Christmas cake evolved from these British traditions.
+However, Christmas dinner has been adapted and transformed by local cultures worldwide, incorporating indigenous ingredients, cooking methods, and culinary customs to create distinctive regional celebrations.

 Asia

 India

-Long established Christian communities such as Goan Catholics have pork dishes and beef dishes as part of their main course of their Christmas dinner.
-These include pork vindaloo and sarapatel.
-For dessert, a dish called bebinca is popular.
+Long-established Christian communities such as Goan Catholics traditionally feature pork and beef dishes as part of their main Christmas dinner.
+Popular dishes include pork vindaloo and sarapatel.
+For dessert, a traditional sweet called bebinca is often served.

-The largest Christian community in India, Plum cake is a famous dessert in Kerala and family come together and cut the cake after the midnight mass, the cutting of plum cakes after Christmas mass is treated as a tradition in Kerala.
-Occasionally, wines commonly made from grapes as well as pineapples, gooseberries or other fruit, are consumed.
+In Kerala, home to India's largest Christian community, plum cake is a celebrated Christmas dessert.
+Families traditionally gather to cut the cake after midnight mass, a custom that has become an integral part of Kerala's Christmas celebrations.
+Wines made from grapes, pineapples, gooseberries, or other fruits are also consumed during the festivities.